Atheerr/udacity-fsnd-proj06/README.md

 ubuntu@ip-172-26-1-224:~$ sudo ufw status
 Status: active
 ```
+Note: I enabled https in case I want to install an SSL certificate in the future.

 #### Modify sshd_config

 Modify sshd_config to listen on port 2200 and to not allow root access: